yttriumz/notes-foam/notes-OS/cross-platform/git.md

 - [How To Change Git Remote Origin](https://devconnected.com/how-to-change-git-remote-origin/)

-## Push an existing repo to a new remote
+## Push an existing repository to a new remote

 Use the following commands: